stackbit/create-stackbit-app/README.md

 ```

 This will create a new project matching the name of the example, unless overridden (see below).
 [See here for a full list of starters](https://github.com/stackbit-themes/stackbit-examples).

+_Note: This is an experimental feature.
+Please [report issues](https://github.com/stackbit/create-stackbit-app/issues/new)._

 ### Setting Project Directory